Werner Ungerer

-Dr. Werner Ungerer (22 April 1927, in Stuttgart – 9 April 2014, in Bonn) was a German diplomat and civil servant.
+Dr. Werner Ungerer (22 April 1927 – 9 April 2014) was a German diplomat and civil servant.
 He served as Permanent Representative of Germany (with the rank of ambassador) to the European Communities from 1985 to 1990, and as rector of the College of Europe in Bruges from 1990 to 1993.

 Biography

 Ungerer studied economics at the Technical University of Stuttgart.
 He took a degree of doctor in economical sciences at the University of Tübingen.
 He completed his studies with a postgraduate degree in European affairs at the College of Europe in Bruges (class of 1950–1951).

 Between 1952 and 1989, he completed a career at the German Ministry of Foreign Affairs: